gsteemso/leopardbrew/share/doc/homebrew/Brew-Test-Bot.md

 ---

-On failed or passed builds you can click the "Details" link to view the result in Jenkins.
+On failed or passed builds you can click the “Details” link to view the result in Jenkins.

-When you click this you'll see the results.
+When you click this you’ll see the results.

 A passed build looks like this: